 Reciprocating saws are another versatile type that uses a rapid back-and-forth motion to cut through materials.
 They are typically used for demolition work, such as cutting through drywall or pipes.
 They can also be used to cut through PVC pipe or metal tubes, which are more delicate chores.

 Reciprocating saws typically have a blade of about 6-8 inches in length and are suitable for other sizes of blades as well.
-Furthermore, they can be powered by electricity and a battery, as required for operation.Read our guide on how to safely use reciprocating saws and find out our top picks for the best reciprocating saws today
+Furthermore, they can be powered by electricity and a battery, as required for operation.Read our guide on how to safely use reciprocating saws and find out our top picks for the best reciprocating saws for 2023.

 6. Hand Saws